xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2001-02-14-solo-tango-in-buenos-aires.md

 wooden table in a run-down nineteenth-century coffee shop.
 The large party over by the dark windows also look like they’ve been up all night having a good time.
-The men are wearing jackets, the women decolletage, all somewhat portly and of a certain age.
+The men are wearing jackets, the women decoletage, all somewhat portly and of a certain age.

 Suddenly one of the men stands up and begins to sing,